shirish93/shirish93.github.io/_posts/2024-02-16-review-tinkle-dabble-pillay.md

 3. Boosting Problem-Solving: The book explains how "unfocused" activities can improve problem-solving skills.
 Techniques like "mind-mapping," "brainstorming in unusual settings," and "using metaphors" can help readers break down complex problems.
 They can identify hidden patterns, and arrive at more elegant solutions.

 4. Encouraging Teamwork: The book emphasizes the importance of enabling a culture of "unfocused exploration".
 Joint brainstorming sessions, hackathons, and even encouraging team members to pursue personal hobbies unrelated to work can lead to cross-pollination of ideas.
-I've written on the final point [here]]({% post_url 2024-02-17-diverse-hobbies %})
+I've written on the final point [here]({% post_url 2024-02-17-diverse-hobbies %})

 5. Promoting Adaptability: The book's message of embracing "unfocused" activities encourages flexible thinking, openness to new ideas, and the ability to adapt to changing circumstances.
 They are all useful skills for engineers.